Effort to let Anacortes-built trawler fish in U.S. waters runs aground

 Cantwell worked to include the waiver in the Coast Guard bill in a deal struck with Sen. Dan Sullivan, R-Alaska, that includes fishing restrictions sought by competitors of Kirkland-based Fishermen’s Finest but fiercely opposed by the company.

-But Cantwell said she decided she could not support the final bill due to the ballast-water measure, which Republicans said would set a much-needed national regulatory standard but faced strong opposition from environmentalists who said it would reduce protections against invasive species that can be introduced during discharges.
+But Cantwell said she decided she could not support the bill due to the ballast-water measure, which Republicans said would set a much-needed national regulatory standard but faced strong opposition from environmentalists who said it would reduce protections against invasive species that can be introduced during discharges.

 “Republicans held the shipyard solution hostage in the Coast Guard bill,” Cantwell said in a written statement.
 “The only way they were willing to pass the shipyard solution was to force the Senate to agree to bad ballast water language that would weaken water protection rules.”